'Change is possible': Madison leaders launch PSA in effort to stem gun violence

 Seeking to offer those resources — and following a sharp increase in shootings last year — Madison leaders are hoping a new public service announcement about gun violence will resonate with youth caught up in the juvenile justice system.

-In the PSA, speakers talk about their experience with gun violence, including a man who is asked how many people he knows that have died from gun violence and responses "over 30," and how they've risen out of it.
+In the PSA, speakers talk about their experience with gun violence — including a man who is asked how many people he knows who have died from gun violence and responds “over 30” — and how they’ve risen out of it.

-"The video was very powerful, very emotional and very needed," Rafael Ragland, a local filmmaker who helped produced the PSA and the father to the half sister of Anisa Scott, an 11-year-old girl killed in a shooting last August, said during the news conference.
+“The video was very powerful, very emotional and very needed,” Rafael Ragland, a local filmmaker who helped produce the PSA and the father to the half-sister of Anisa Scott, an 11-year-old girl killed in a shooting last August, said during the news conference.

 In 2020, the city recorded 250 “shots fired” incidents, according to Madison police spokesperson Tyler Grigg, representing a 74% increase from the 144 shots fired incidents in 2019.